 What is it about that design that makes us want to click or watch without tuning out?

 It takes practice.
 You must be consistent about it.
 Deliberate.

 There are steps you can take to ensure consistent design, leading to increased response.

-This is especially important in today’s mobile enabled environment where people and prospects access information on smart phones.
-Good design can be the difference between results that are okay and ones that can send you on a dream vacation with the extra income you just made.
+Especially in today’s mobile enabled environment where people and prospects access information on smart phones, good design can be the difference between results that are okay and ones that can send you on a dream vacation with the extra income you just made.

 Keep in mind your audience, why they are taking time out of their day to stop by your site and what motivates them.
 We’ve all been to a website for the hot new restaurant we want to try, looking to make a reservation, only to be frustrated by the lack of a button for directions or mobile enabled site.
 That visit is totally different than checking out a site looking for a great recipe to save for the best BBQ brisket you want to foist upon your buddies when they come over to watch the season opener.
 Knowing your audience is key to good design.
 It affects the visuals you use, the writing style and length of copy, the most powerful call to action and total user experience.